 One of the buzzwords in business these days is “agile.”
 If you’re looking to learn more about what an agile approach is, and how it can be used in compliance, this post is for you.

 You’ve probably heard the word “agile” to describe a way of working.

 The “agile” approach is a common term in Silicon Valley and in startups, but it’s still somewhat new for banks and more traditional businesses.
 If you’re like most banking professionals, you probably have a few questions about what it is and why it might be relevant to your role.

 In this post, we’ll define “agile” and help you consider if this approach can help you in compliance.

 First, a little history.
 “Agile” is a modern approach to software and product development.

 Traditionally, product and software development has relied on planning and documentation with clear guidance from leadership.
 After a product launches, changes are made based on user feedback, but those changes are clearly planned and tracked.
-It’s a highly structured process.
+It’s highly structured process.